FocalChord/Metrinom/README.md

 #### Server

+1. Make sure your MongoDb database is running locally
-1. Open your terminal and `cd` into the server directory in server
+2. Open your terminal and `cd` into the server directory in server
-2. Run `npm install` inside of the server directory
+3. Run `npm install` inside of the server directory
-3. Create a `.env` file in the ./client folder with the following attributes:
+4. Create a `.env` file in the ./client folder with the following attributes:

 ```
 SPOTIFY_CLIENT_ID=<your id>